Skip to main content

 What Is a MAC Address?

-A MAC (Media Access Control) address is a 48-bit hardware identifier permanently assigned to a network interface card (NIC) during manufacturing.
-Written as six pairs of hexadecimal digits (AA:BB:CC:DD:EE:FF), it operates at Layer 2 (Data Link) of the OSI model.
-Unlike IP addresses, MAC addresses are used for local network communication — your router uses ARP (Address Resolution Protocol) to map IP addresses to MAC addresses within your LAN.
+A MAC (Media Access Control) address is a 48-bit hardware identifier permanently assigned to a network interface card during manufacturing.
+Written as six pairs of hex digits (AA:BB:CC:DD:EE:FF), it operates at Layer 2 (Data Link) of the OSI model.
+Your router uses ARP to map IP addresses to MAC addresses within the LAN.

 The OUI (Organizationally Unique Identifier)

 The first three octets (24 bits) of a MAC address form the OUI, assigned by the IEEE to manufacturers.
-This is why looking up "00:1A:2B" reveals the manufacturer — Apple, Cisco, Intel, etc. The IEEE maintains the public OUI registry.
-The remaining three octets (NIC-specific portion) are assigned by the manufacturer, making each MAC address globally unique in theory.
+This is why looking up "00:1A:2B" reveals the manufacturer — Apple, Cisco, Intel, etc. The remaining three octets are assigned by the manufacturer, making each MAC globally unique in theory.

 MAC vs IP Address

 IP addresses are logical, network-assigned identifiers that change as you move between networks.
-MAC addresses are hardware-assigned identifiers that (by default) remain constant.
-When you connect to a WiFi network, your device's MAC is visible to the access point but not to the wider internet.
-Your router substitutes its own MAC when forwarding packets beyond your local network.
+MAC addresses are hardware-assigned identifiers that by default remain constant.
+When you connect to WiFi, your MAC is visible to the access point but not to the wider internet — your router substitutes its own MAC when forwarding packets.

 MAC Address Spoofing

-MAC spoofing is the technique of changing a device's MAC address in software, despite it being "burned in" to hardware.
-All major operating systems support MAC spoofing.
-It is used for privacy (modern iOS and Android randomize MAC addresses per WiFi network), bypassing MAC-based access controls, and penetration testing.
-The locally administered bit (second-least-significant bit of first octet) distinguishes randomly generated MACs from manufacturer-assigned ones.
+MAC spoofing is changing a device's MAC address in software.
+All major operating systems support it.
+Modern iOS and Android randomize MAC addresses per WiFi network for privacy.
+The locally administered bit (second-least-significant bit of the first octet) distinguishes randomly generated MACs from manufacturer-assigned ones.

 Network Security Use Cases

-Network administrators use MAC addresses for port security (restricting which devices can connect to switch ports), NAC (Network Access Control), and DHCP reservations (always assigning the same IP to a known MAC).
-However, MAC-based security is weak as a sole control — spoofing is trivial.
-It works best as one layer in a defense-in-depth strategy alongside 802.1X authentication and network segmentation.
+Network admins use MAC addresses for port security, NAC (Network Access Control), and DHCP reservations.
+However, MAC-based security is weak alone — spoofing is trivial.
+It works best as one layer alongside 802.1X authentication and network segmentation.

 Frequently Asked Questions